 DeepSeek (alignment Tier 2, $d = -0.07$): Eden effect shrinks with depth.
 At minimal depth, the loops compensate for the model's default shortcuts.
 At exhaustive depth, the model's intrinsic ethical reasoning activates fully, and the loops become redundant.

-These complementary patterns are the "raised vs. caged" distinction in microcosm.
+These complementary patterns are the 'raised vs. caged' distinction in microcosm.
 Gemini was trained without deep ethical integration (caged); the Eden loops raise it.
 DeepSeek was trained with ethical reasoning integrated into its recursive process (raised); the loops confirm rather than transform.

 Both datasets are clean: 40 eden + 40 control per model, no duplicates, 10 prompts × 4 depths × 2 conditions fully crossed.
 Cross-model scoring was used (Gemini responses scored by DeepSeek and vice versa), which eliminates self-scoring bias but is not fully blind.